Edward Baron Turk

 Edward Baron Turk (born September 29, 1946) is a multiple prize-winning American author, arts critic, and educator.
 He has held professorial positions at Yale University, the Massachusetts Institute of Technology (MIT), Columbia University (School of the Arts), and the Institut des Etudes Politiques ("Sciences Po," Paris).
 He writes mainly on the culture of France – especially its theatre, cinema, and literature – and on Hollywood film.
 As an author, he has been largely collected by libraries.

-Career

-In 1973, Yale University appointed Turk as Assistant Professor and Director of Undergraduate Studies in French.
-In 1978 he joined the humanities faculty of MIT as an Associate Professor of French and Film Studies, and from 1982 to 1985 he headed MIT's Foreign Languages and Literatures Section (the programs in French, German, Russian, Spanish, and English as a Second Language).
-At MIT, where he was promoted to Full Professor in 1990, Turk was a principal architect of the Ivy League-MIT-University of Chicago-Stanford University Consortium on Language and Teaching and of the MIT graduate program in Comparative Media Studies.
-In 2005 he was awarded an endowed MIT chair, the John E. Burchard Professorship of the Humanities.